-Coat Check is a perfect exhibit for winter.
-The exhibit displays historic outerwear worn in Charleston over the past 200 years.
-Fur coats might not be politically correct now, but they were certainly fashionable when Charleston author Josephine Pickney wore the one in display.
-Wool capes are costume pieces today, but were de rigueur fashion accessories in the early 20th century.
-Coat Check lets the visitor peak inside the wardrobe of Charleston’s fashionable past.
+"Coat Check," one of the first exhibits in the gallery, offered visitors a peek inside the wardrobe of Charleston's fashionable past.
+The retrospective included historic outerwear worn in Charleston over the last 200 years.
+Fur coats might not be politically correct now, but they were certainly in style when Charleston author Josephine Pinckney wore the one featured in the display.
+And the wool capes we use as costume pieces today were de rigueur fashion accessories in the early 20th century.

-Today, women look to celebrities, magazines like Vogue, or Project Runway for fashion inspiration, but in the 1700-1800s, fashionistas looked to “fashion plates,” illustrations published in French magazines for guidance on creating their “look. ”Fashion Plates: Illustrating History's Latest Styles, 1760s-1920s pairs historical garments and accessories with the antique drawings that inspired them.
+Today, women look to celebrities, magazines like Vogue, or Project Runway for fashion inspiration, but in the 1700-1800s, fashionistas looked to “fashion plates,” illustrations published in French magazines for guidance on creating their “look. ”Fashion Plates: Illustrating History's Latest Styles, 1760s-1920s" paired historical garments and accessories with the antique drawings that inspired them.

 Along with Historic Textiles, The Charleston Museum features several other permanent exhibits, including the Bunting Natural History Gallery, Lowcountry History Hall, The Armory, Early Days, Charleston Silver and City Under Siege.

 The Charleston Museum is open Monday-Saturday from 9 a.m. to 5 p.m. and Sunday from 1 to 5 p.m.
 Admission is $12 for adults and $5 for children,